mozzam123/Content-Manager-System/README.md

 ```
 ### Installation

 Provide step-by-step instructions on how to install your project.
-You can use code blocks if necessary.
+You can also use code blocks if necessary.

 ```bash
 # Clone the repository